vlaship/embed-link-helper-browser-extension/README.md

 ## How It Works

-1. **Post Detection**: Scans the timeline for tweet/post containers using platform-specific selectors
+1. **Share Menu Detection**: MutationObserver watches for native share menus to appear on the page
+2. **Post Association**: Identifies which post the share menu belongs to
-2. **URL Extraction**: Extracts the unique URL for each post (handles regular posts, retweets, etc.)
+3. **URL Extraction**: Extracts the unique URL for the post (handles regular posts, retweets, etc.)
-3. **Button Creation**: Creates a styled "Copy Link" button with clipboard functionality
+4. **Menu Item Creation**: Creates a "Copy embed link" menu item styled to match the platform
-4. **Button Injection**: Injects the button into the post's action bar (next to like/retweet/share)
+5. **Menu Item Injection**: Injects the item into the share menu alongside native options
-5. **Continuous Monitoring**: MutationObserver watches for new posts + periodic recheck every 2 seconds
 6. **Click Handler**: Transforms the URL hostname (e.g., `x.com` → `fixvx.com`) and copies to clipboard
+7. **Visual Feedback**: Shows success/error feedback directly in the menu item
-7. **Share**: Paste the transformed link in Discord, Telegram, etc. to get proper previews!
+8. **Share**: Paste the transformed link in Discord, Telegram, etc. to get proper previews!

 ## Specifications

 Detailed specifications available in `.kiro/specs/`:
+- **Share Menu Integration**:
-- **Requirements**: `.kiro/specs/per-post-redirect-buttons/requirements.md`
+  - Requirements: `.kiro/specs/share-menu-integration/requirements.md`
-- **Design**: `.kiro/specs/per-post-redirect-buttons/design.md`
+  - Design: `.kiro/specs/share-menu-integration/design.md`
-- **Tasks**: `.kiro/specs/per-post-redirect-buttons/tasks.md`
+  - Tasks: `.kiro/specs/share-menu-integration/tasks.md`
+- **Other Features**: See additional specs in `.kiro/specs/` directory

 ## License